WNYT: History

 On February 25, 2013, Hubbard announced that it would purchase WNYA from Venture Technologies to form a duopoly with WNYT, for $2.3 million, pending FCC approval.
 Hubbard sought a failed station waiver to acquire the station; Venture had put WNYA up for sale in 2009, but no other potential buyers came forward.
-The sale did not include Class A repeater WNYA-CA which will remain with Venture Technologies.
-Under a clause of the sale of WNYA that required WNYA-CA to use a new call sign that does not feature the letters "N" or "Y," that station became WEPT-CA on March 8, 2013.
-On May 29, 2013, the FCC approved the sale of WNYA to Hubbard, with Venture retaining ownership of WEPT-CA.
+The sale did not include Class A repeater WNYA-CA which remained with Venture Technologies.
+Under a clause of the sale of WNYA that required WNYA-CA to use a new call sign that does not feature the letters "N" or "Y", that station became WEPT-CA on March 8, 2013.
+On May 29, 2013, the FCC approved the sale of WNYA to Hubbard.

-Programming

-Syndicated programming

-Syndicated programming on the station includes The Drew Barrymore Show, 25 Words or Less, Rachael Ray, The Kelly Clarkson Show, Inside Edition, and Entertainment Tonight among others.